 Dr. Pete Dudley

-Pete was a senior member of the National College for School Leadership’s Networked Learning Communities programme, he developed Research Lesson Study.
+Pete was a senior member of the National College for School Leadership’s Networked Learning Communities programme.
 As National Director of the last UK Labour government’s National Strategies for Education he created WhatWorksWell, a forerunner of Camtree.
 He is a senior member of Hughes Hall and a Lecturer in Education Leadership at the Faculty of Education at the University of Cambridge and has been president of the World Association of Lesson Studies.

 Sara is Professor of Teacher Development and Pedagogical Innovation in the Faculty of Education at the University of Cambridge, a Research Director of the EdTech Hub, and co-leader of the interdisciplinary Cambridge Educational Dialogue Research (CEDiR) group.
 She has been researching in the area of educational technology use in classrooms for more than three decades and is an Editor of the British Journal of Educational Technology.
 She is a fellow of Hughes Hall.